Our cough clinic aims to improve the quality of life of patients with chronic cough.

 • Has not responded to medication

-The cough service at Northumbria has been running since 2010.
-This one of a very small number of cough clinics in the UK.
-The team have contributed to the development of speech therapy treatments for cough, cough research, including trials of novel cough drugs, and national cough guidelines - https://www.brit-thoracic.org.uk/media/456048/bts-clinical-statement-on-cough-for-website.pdf
+Our service has been running since 2010.
+It is one of a very small number of cough clinics in the UK.
+The team has contributed to the development of speech therapy treatments for cough, cough research, including trials of novel cough drugs, and national cough guidelines.

 We will aim to get a better understanding of what might be causing your cough.
-We will review your history and investigations and may request further tests depending on your circumstances.
+We will review your history and investigations.
+We may request further tests if needed.

-Ongoing treatment planning often includes collaboration with your GP and the local respiratory team.
+Your ongoing treatment plan will likely involve your GP and local respiratory team.

-You will see expert healthcare professionals who specialise in cough assessment and management.
+You will see experts in cough assessment and management.

 The clinic will be led by a consultant respiratory doctor.
 In North Tyneside General Hospital, this will be Dr Sean Parker.
-In Hexham General Hospital and Wansbeck General Hospital, this will be Dr Simon Fearby.
+In Hexham and Wansbeck general hospitals, this will be Dr Simon Fearby.

-Most patients attending our cough clinic will also see a specialist speech and language therapist (SLT).
-Respiratory SLTs specialise in laryngeal hypersensitivity, chronic cough and inducible laryngeal obstruction (ILO).
+Most patients will also see a respiratory speech and language therapist (SLT).

-Depending on how many assessments you have had before coming to this clinic, you may also see a lung physiologist for lung function tests, and/or a respiratory nurse.
+Depending on previous assessments, you may also see a lung physiologist for lung function tests, and/or a respiratory nurse.

-It is possible that you would be invited to join a cough research project.
-If you are invited and would like to hear more, a research nurse would talk to you about the project/s and answer any questions you might have.
+You may be invited to join a cough research project.
+If you are interested, a research nurse would talk to you about the project/s and answer any questions you might have.

 You will receive an appointment letter in the post.
-Sometimes if there is a last-minute cancellation, you will receive a telephone call to see if you could come in at late notice.
+Sometimes if there is a last-minute cancellation, we will phone you to see if you could come in at late notice.

 Most patients are seen in a face-to-face clinic first.
-This allows a number of assessments to be carried out to give us up to date information about your lung and upper airway function.
+This allows a number of assessments to take place.
+They will give us up-to-date information about your lung and upper airway function.

-Some patients receive a telephone call first to help us to decide which specialist assessments are needed in that first appointment.
+Some patients receive a phone call first to help us decide which assessments you need in that first appointment.

 • History of colds, viruses, or chest/throat infections